- Markets across the world have entered a new era of volatility, with emerging markets (EM) likely to be particularly affected.

 There is also some investor concern about Brazil, where there will be an election in October.
 However, we believe this is also overdone.
 It is clear that whoever is elected president will have to tackle the country’s fiscal deficit if they are to maintain macroeconomic stability, which will necessarily mean passing a comprehensive pension reform bill.
 In our view, it is likely that such reform will occur irrespective of the result of the election, and as such, we are more positive about Brazilian debt than is currently priced in by the markets.

 Outside South America, Russia is another market that many investors are treating with caution, largely due to concerns over the impact that further sanctions from the U.S. and other Western countries may have on asset prices.
 However, Russia’s fundamentals are reasonably robust—it has reserves equal to government debt; its external balances are strong; and, as a commodity producer, it is benefiting from the rise in oil prices.
 So the key question is whether tensions between Russia and the West continue and lead to further sanctions, or whether pragmatism ultimately prevails and more normalized relations resume.
-At present, we are overweight on Russia in our equity funds but underweight in our bond funds.
+As of June 15, we were overweight Russia in our equity strategies but underweight in our bond strategies.

 SELECTIVITY KEY IN TURBULENT TIMES